 The most common thyroid problems involve abnormal production of thyroid hormones.
 Too much of these chemicals results in a condition known as hyperthyroidism.
 Insufficient hormone production leads to hypothyroidism.

-According to the Thyroid Foundation of America, between 20 and 25 percent of the population in the United States probably have a genetic tendency toward autoimmune disorders.
+According to the Thyroid Foundation of America, between 20% and 25% of the population in the United States probably have a genetic tendency toward autoimmune disorders.

 Many of these people can develop either hyperthyroidism or hypothyroidism.
 Hypothyroidism (underactive thyroid) is one of the most common thyroid problems.
 Its cause is usually attributed to Hashimoto's thyroiditis.
 This condition causes the body's immune system to mistakenly attack the thyroid gland.